omega8cc/boa/docs/ABUSE-GUARD.md

 was built for search-amplification attacks that bypass simple `444` rules by adding a Referer.

+### Distributed-i18n-flood detection and the FPM saturation trigger

+Detectors 1–3 score and ban individual IPs.
+A distributed flood of **localized** (translation) pages defeats all three at once: the source spreads over thousands of IPs at one or two requests each (so the per-IP and shared-UA scorers never trip), and the watched path list is Solr/search-only (so the path-flood aggregate never sees `/de/…`, `/zh-hans/…` and the rest).
+Each uncached localized page runs a synchronous on-the-fly translation that holds a PHP-FPM worker for tens of seconds, so enough concurrent ones saturate the shared per-account pool and collapse every site on it.

+The real-time **capping** is an inline nginx guardrail (the Tier-A `limit_conn boa_i18n_anon`, see Part 3). `scan_nginx` adds the **detection** half — it alerts and snapshots, and **does not ban per IP** (futile against a distributed source); the guardrail does the actual capping, and any genuinely concentrated offender is still caught by Detector 1.

+- **Distributed-i18n-flood detector.** Per line, localized requests (a leading two-letter language prefix on the path, or the D7 `?q=<lang>/` form) are tallied **per vhost** — a non-IP key.
+After the loop the tallies merge into a sliding window that **spans runs** (a small state file, pruned each tick), and a vhost trips on either:
+  - **guardrail-shedding** — a burst of the `444`s the Tier-A `limit_conn` emits the instant anonymous-localized concurrency exceeds its cap (≥ `_NGINX_I18N_FLOOD_C444_THRESHOLD` in the window).
+This is the earliest and most symmetric signal: it lights up ~60–90 s before FPM saturation, where the lagging backend-stress signal alone trips only at the ceiling;
+  - **volume + stress** — windowed localized volume (≥ `_NGINX_I18N_FLOOD_MIN_REQS`) with an
+    elevated slow/`5xx`/`444` share (≥ `_NGINX_I18N_FLOOD_STRESS_PCT` %), for a vhost not
+    opted into Tier A. A cache-warm recon burst (high volume, ~0 % stress) stays below the stress gate and never trips — the gate is what separates a flood from a popularity spike.

+  On a trip it appends to `/var/xdrago/monitor/log/i18n_flood.log` and writes a forensic snapshot (top client IPs / UAs / language-prefixes for that vhost) under `/var/xdrago/monitor/log/i18n_flood/`, with a per-vhost cool-down so a multi-minute burst yields a handful of records, not one per tick.
+The same loop-scope skips (`files.*`, `_NGINX_DOS_IGNORE_PATHS`, Site24x7) run first, so monitors and webhooks are never classed, and it keys on the realip'd client and vhost, never the CF/PX0 edge.

+- **FPM saturation trigger.** Byte-offset-tails the per-version PHP-FPM error logs (`/var/log/php/php*-fpm-error.log`) for **new** `reached max_children setting` lines — the authoritative "a pool just ran out of workers" signal, captured the instant it happens. ( `php.sh` greps the **global** `process.max` ceiling, which BOA sets to `0` = disabled, so it never sees this per-pool event, and the periodic `fpmreport` sampler misses the live peak too.)
+On a new hit it alerts and snapshots the box-wide top talkers.

+Both run after the existing blocking passes and are gated on `_NGINX_I18N_FLOOD_DETECT` / `_NGINX_FPM_SAT_DETECT` (default `YES`); the per-line tally is skipped entirely when the detector is off, so the hot loop pays nothing.

 ### Whitelisting (scorer side)

 Three layers protect known-good addresses from every detector: